pzhaojohnson/rnacanvas.draw.style/README.md

 Invalid values for properties are also ignored.

-The validator functions provided at construction are used to check property values for validity.
+The validator functions defined at construction are used to check property values for validity.

 ```javascript
 var values = new DrawingElementValues({